 “‘I want you to imagine for a second growing up looking like someone and wanting to walk like that person and everything like that.
-You look at that person like that’s your goal in life, to emulate everything they do and then your mom comes to you like, ‘Well, we're about to get as divorce and your pop wants to disown you once you turn 18.’”
+You look at that person like that’s your goal in life, to emulate everything they do and then your mom comes to you like, ‘Well, we’re about to get a divorce and your pop wants to disown you once you turn 18.’”

 “In My Lifetime…”